ariel-os/ariel-os/book/src/networking.md

 # Networking

-## Network Type Selection
+## Network Link Selection

-Ariel OS currently supports two physical and link layers for networking: Ethernet-over-USB (aka CDC-NCM) and Wi-Fi.
+Ariel OS currently supports two different networking links: Ethernet-over-USB (aka CDC-NCM) and Wi-Fi.
-Boards may support all of them, only some of them, or none of them.
+Boards may support both of them, only one of them, or none of them.

 Which link layer is used for networking must be selected at compile time, through [laze modules](./build_system.md#laze-modules):